All Episodes

 And if he got the most votes, then it would be my expectation of Hillary Clinton to offer a gracious concession speech and pledge to work with him in order to make sure that the American people benefit from an effective government.

-And it would be my job to welcome Mr. Trump, regardless of what he said about me or my differences with him on my opinions, and escort him over to the Capitol, in which there would be a peaceful Transfer of power.
+And it would be my job to welcome Mr. Trump, regardless of what he said about me or my differences with him on my opinions, and escort him over to this Capitol in which there would be a peaceful transfer of power.

 That's what Americans do.

-How arrogant, especially considering that Obama was warned in 2014 that all of this can happen.
+How arrogant, especially considering that Obama was warned in 2014 that all of this could happen.

 Now, if you look at all the president, the ex-president, former president, has a lot of explaining to do.